This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Quinoa - adds nutrients and helps the granola stick together.
+- Quinoa - Adds nutrients and helps the granola stick together.

-- Sweeteners - by using coconut flakes and maple syrup, you sweeten the pumpkin granola in a healthier way.
+- Sweeteners - By using coconut flakes and maple syrup, you sweeten the pumpkin granola in a healthier way.

-- Pumpkin pie spice - where the pumpkin flavor comes from.
+- Pumpkin pie spice - Where the pumpkin flavor comes from.
 Use store-bought or make your own.

 Substitutes/Add-Ins